ESX Swap File Size Best Practice

-Due to the changes with EXSi 5.0, please see the following links at VMware for current specifications on partitioning new installations of ESXi 5.0, or when upgrading to ESXi 5.0 from another version of ESXi.
+Due to the changes with ESXi 5.0, please see the following links at VMware for current specifications on partitioning new installations of ESXi 5.0, or when upgrading to ESXi 5.0 from another version of ESXi.

 Revised on 1-3-09: